-TERRI AKBAS (Junior Warden, soon to be Senior Warden) - Professionally, she is a consultant to an environmental assessment and claims management firm based in the Hudson Valley and has been engaged in environmental consulting for 23 years.
+TERRI AKBAS (Senior Warden) - Professionally, she is a consultant to an environmental assessment and claims management firm based in the Hudson Valley and has been engaged in environmental consulting for 23 years.
 She and her family have lived in Garrison for 19 years.
 She holds a degree in Environmental Science from the University of Rhode Island.

 SARAH CORNWELL - has been a Vestry member since 2018.
 She is a Philadelphia native raised in the Lutheran Church.
 She joined the Episcopal Church in 2011, and was married at St. Thomas in Manhattan in 2012 to her husband James.
 Sarah’s undergraduate and graduate studies revolved around the role of the arts in community development with a steady interest in theology.
 She has an undergraduate degree in dance and religious studies from NYU, and a master’s degree in International Humanitarian Assistance, focusing on the role of religion in peace and conflict.
 Her career has included work in development and program implementation for international and local non-profits.
-Most recently she administered the Sunday School and Nursery programs for St. Thomas.
-When she’s not wrangling her sons—Jamie, Tommy, and Francis—she teaches dance in a studio in Cornwall-on-Hudson, and volunteers for The Living Church magazine, writing daily devotionals throughout the year.
-She and her Husband, James, have four young children who can be seen (and heard) in and around the church each week.
-Sarah is eager to serve God in whatever way she can, and is humbled by the opportunity to serve St. Philip’s in this capacity.
-She hopes that the gifts and experiences she’s been privileged to receive will help to support the church’s mission, which she understands as sharing God’s gospel of love in our Episcopal traditions of worship, in the hope that each of us will be inspired to carry that message out of the church and into our daily interactions with the world.
+Most recently she administered the Sunday School and Nursery programs for St. Thomas and this year she became an associate with the Sisters of St. Mary, an Episcopal convent in Greenwich, NY.
+When she’s not wrangling her children—Jamie, Tommy, Francis, and Rose—she teaches dance in a studio in Cornwall-on-Hudson, and volunteers for The Living Church magazine, writing daily devotionals throughout the year.
+(Eligibility ends 2024)

 PEG MORAN - has been a Vestry member since 2014 and is currently on the St. Philip’s Search Committee.
 She was formerly a Vice President at the Center for Regional Healthcare Innovation at Westchester Medical Center.
 Her prior experience included: Senior Vice President for FEGS Health and Human Services and senior hospital management positions at Mt.
 Sinai, St. Vincent’s and Four Winds.
 Peg also served as the Director of State Operations at the NYS Office of Mental Health and was a Board Member of the Putnam Family and Community Services and of the Mental Health Association of NY.
 She was an Adjunct Assistant Professor at New York Medical College.
 She holds an MSW from Syracuse University.
 She is an active volunteer at San Miguel Academy in Newburgh, serves as a volunteer tutor for Literary Solutions (Peekskill), a member of the Philipstown Garden Club and volunteers at Puppies Behind Bars.